 For when He received honor and glory from God the Father, a voice came to Him from the Majestic Glory: This is My beloved Son.
 I take delight in Him!2 Peter 1:17(HCSB)

-Jesus received great honour and glory from God the Father, he recalls, with appropriate humility and awestruck wonder.
-And I'm sure Peter's heart rejoiced as he continued:- this is what was said to Him, by the Majestic Glory: “This is My beloved Son with Whom I am well-pleased”
+Jesus "received great honour and glory from God the Father," Peter recalls, with appropriate humility and awestruck wonder.
+And I'm sure Peter's heart rejoiced as he continued, "This is what was said to Him, by the Majestic Glory: 'This is My beloved Son with Whom I am well-pleased.'"

-Heavenly Father, thank You for this precious glimpse into the glorious majesty that clothes our Lord and Saviour Jesus Christ.
-Thank You that today He is acting as heavenly, High Priest on behalf of the Church, who are His body – and thank You that He is returning to earth as King of Israel and Governor of the world.
-Thank You that He fulfilled His earthly role as our Kinsman-Redeemer, so that all who trust on Him will not perish but have everlasting life – Praise His holy name, AMEN.
+Heavenly Father, thank You for this precious glimpse into the glorious majesty that clothes our Lord and Saviour, Jesus Christ, that Peter witnessed at the Transfiguration.
+Thank You that today, Jesus is acting as heavenly High Priest on behalf of the Church, who are His Body, and that He is returning to earth as King of Israel and Governor of the world.
+Thank You that He fulfilled His earthly role as our Kinsman-Redeemer so that all who trust on Him will not perish but have everlasting life.
+Praise His holy name, AMEN.

 Never miss a post